 4.1.
 The Monitoring Officer and the S151 Officer have both been fully involved in the preparation of the Annual Governance Statement.
-Also, members of Governance Board have been proactively involved in the preparation of the Annual Governance Statement given that this reflects the agendas and work of this Board.
+Also, members of Governance Board have been proactively involved in the preparation of the Annual Governance Statement and new Corporate Governance Code given that this reflects the agendas and work of this Board.
 Further discussions with officers in other key areas, such as Performance and Communications have been held as appropriate.